A white sandy beach in warm sunlight under majestic moutnains in Lofoten Norway seen from above on the mountain top Ryten mountain

 Around Bergen and the area to the east, you can bike through the incredible fjords and mountains and stop for fun tours and activities, sleeping in hotels and small charming cabins, or bring your own tent and camp wherever you like.

-Further north, from Bodø and Lofoten, via Senja Island, Harstan, Narvik, Tromsø, and all the way up to the North Cape, you will meet the fascinating arctic of Norway.
+Further north, from Bodø and Lofoten, via Senja Island, Harstad, Narvik, Tromsø, and all the way up to the North Cape, you will meet the fascinating Arctic of Norway.

 📍 TravelToNorway Tips: Check out the Sky to Fjord Downhill Biking Adventure in Geiranger